LiohMoeller/uAdBlockNG/README.md

 ### How to add host to blacklist?

+Please keep in mind that the selection of included list is very thoughtful and should work for most of the users.

+Suggestsions for new lists to be included have to be considered carefully under this circumstances.
+A configuration option for allowing lists to be enabled or disabled or a way to add additional lists on your local device is not planned.

-Lest say you found "adware.com" to be an ad service
+Lest say you found still found "adware.com" which is not part of any of the included lists to be an ad service

 Then to block this, add
 ```